AnaghaMKrishna/CS-7641-Project/mid_point_report.md

 ### Motivation
 Humans have ~20,000 protein-coding genes.
 Using manual techniques to identify differentially expressed(DE) genes among conditions is impractical, necessitating the use of sophisticated models to churn this very-high dimensional data.
 Moreover, DE gene identification is an important step in bioinformatics pipelines for downstream analyses.

+### Data Preprocessing Methods Implemented

+#### a.
+Merging Datasets Based on Common Genes
+We wanted to ensure that all the datasets we used had expression values present for a common set of genes.
+This would allow our model to get trained on features that are present across the dataset and are not missing.
+Thus, we decided to find the common genes shared between all the datasets and merged all 6 gene expression files (each corresponding to a type of cancer) into one dataset for downstream model training.
+The resulting file contained labels corresponding to each of the cancer types, and their expression value for each subject.
+In total we had 11,313 genes shared between 2,952 samples that we used for our analysis.

+#### b.
+SMOTE to deal with class imbalance
+As there was an imbalance in the number of observations between classes, we decided to use the SMOTE algorithm (Synthetic Minority Oversampling Technique) which synthetically created data points for under-represented classes.
+This was done to avoid the model being biased towards over-represented data.
+Upon using SMOTE, we balanced the classes such that each class now had 606 data points.
+The Barplot below shows the number of samples in each class type before and after using SMOTE.